RedEye1605/Leksara/docs/usage.md

 ## Common defaults & policies

+- Import PII masking helpers from `leksara.pattern` and cleaning helpers from `leksara.function` to keep dependencies explicit.
 - Placeholder tokens such as `[PHONE_NUMBER]` and `[EMAIL]` are preserved by cleaning functions to avoid double masking.
 - `word_normalization` returns input text unchanged when `Sastrawi` is not present.
 Install the optional dependency or guard the step.
 - Pattern detectors raise `TypeError` when they receive non-string inputs; wrap your loaders with `.fillna("")` or filter out invalid entries if this is undesirable.